 The tie-in comics.

 It’s probably not a good sign that in twenty-five reviews, I’ve talked more about That Other Show’s tie-in comics than the ones for the show I’m actually reviewing.
-But there’s no getting around it: That Other Show’s tie-in comics were freaking awesome, whereas this show’s… weren’t, for the most part.
-Entitled The Batman Strikes!, it largely embodied the worst and most forgettable parts of The Batman, without even the fun of the music, voice-actors, or seeing the fights in motion.
+But there’s no getting around it: That Other Show’s tie-in comics kicked all kinds of ass, whereas this show’s… didn’t.
+Anytime you saw The Batman Strikes! on the rack (or, more likely, in the dollar bin), you could lay good odds on the cover being the high point, dragging behind it a clumsy story embodying the show’s worst scripting without even the fun of the animation, music, or voice-actors.

-But their approach to Clayface was a little different, if only because Ethan’s the only villain on the show where things like “continuity” actually matter.
-I suppose you could say that the end of “Meltdown” wrapped up all of his remaining humanity well enough, leaving future writers free to use him without getting into any of the character baggage, but to his eternal credit, Strikes! writer Bill Matheny tried to show it wasn’t exactly all gone…
+But their approach to Clayface rose a little above par, if only because Ethan’s far and away the show’s most continuity-based villain.
+Cynics would argue that the end of “Meltdown” wrapped up all of his remaining humanity well enough, leaving future writers free to use him without getting into any of the character baggage, but to his eternal credit, Strikes! writer Bill Matheny tried to show it wasn’t exactly all gone…

 … until he decided to end the story on an even more hope-crushing note.

 And the kicker?
 He succeeded.
-By the next time Batman fights him, a mere two issues later, he doesn’t call Ethan anything besides Clayface.***
+Next time he shows up, a mere two issues later, Batman doesn’t call him anything besides his nom de crime.***

 Now, there’s a 99.9% chance that “Grundy’s Night” was written before either of these two comics, given the nature of animation lead time and the fact that even its airdate falls well ahead of the comics’ release dates.
 But in-universe, I feel that the two comics stories provide an imperfect but nevertheless powerful prelude to this episode: now having used up even the least flattering of his personal motivations, Clayface has become every bit as inhuman as Matt Hagen from That Other Show, existing for the thrill of his powers and nothing else.